 Even though Utah Democratic candidates are predominantly LDS, socially conservative, and pro-life, no Democrat has won in Utah County since 1994.

-In the 1996 Presidential elections the Republican candidate received a smaller 54% of the vote while the Democrat earned 34%.
+In 1996, Utah was the Republicans' best state in the election.
+In the 1996 Presidential elections the Republican candidate received 54% of the vote while the Democrat earned 34%.

-In 1997, the Utah Starzz joined the WNBA.
+In 1997, the Utah Starzz competed in the WNBA.

 In 1998, the church expressed concern that Utahns perceived the Republican Party as an LDS institution and authorized lifelong Democrat and Seventy Marlin Jensen to promote LDS bipartisanship.

-Between 2000 and 2010, Utah experienced significant population growth, becoming the second-fastest-growing state according to the 2010 census.
+Between 2000 and 2010, Utah experienced rapid population growth, becoming the second fastest-growing state.

 Since 2000, Utah has been one of the fastest growing states.
-Also, from 2000 to 2005, St. George was the fastest-growing metropolitan area in the United States.
+St. George was the fastest-growing metropolitan area in the United States from 2000 to 2005.

-In 2001, Utah Governor Mike Leavitt approved "Utah!
-Where Ideas Connect" as the new state slogan.
+In 2001, Utah Governor Mike Leavitt approved a new state slogan, "Utah!
+Where Ideas Connect".

 A 2002 national prescription drug study determined that antidepressant drugs were "prescribed in Utah more often than in any other state, at a rate nearly twice the national average".

-In 2002, Salt Lake City hosted the Winter Olympics, which became one of the most successful Winter Olympics in history, watched by over two billion viewers and generating a $100 million profit.
+In 2002, Salt Lake City hosted the Winter Olympics, which became one of the most successful Winter Olympics in history.

-In 2004, Republican George W. Bush won every county in Utah and Utah gave him his largest margin of victory of any state.
-He won the state's five electoral votes by a margin of 46 percentage points with 71.5% of the vote.
+In 2004, Utah was the Republicans' best state in the election and George W. Bush won every county in the state.
+Utah gave him his largest margin of victory of any state.

 From 2000 to 2005, St. George was the fastest-growing metropolitan area in the United States.